dfoddav2/SS25-capstone-project/README.md

 This is the repository for the SS2025 datascience Capstone Project course assignment of Informatics BSc at IMC Krems.

+This README purely serves as a guide on how to run the code and what is the general structure of the project like.
+To see the actual interpretation of the results see the [report](./report/REPORT.pdf).

 ## Get started

 Use the provided venv: